sranson/Portfolio-React/README.md

 # Salome Ranson Portfolio

 ## Description
-Personal Portfolio re-built from HTML/ CSS using React
+Personal Portfolio previously built using HTML/ CSS and re-built using React